-The following discussion is management's assessment and analysis ("MD&A") of the results and financial condition of Palisades Goldcorp Ltd. (the "Company" or "Palisades") and should be read in conjunction with the accompanying condensed interim consolidated financial statements and related notes as at September 30, 2023 and 2022, and for the periods then ended.
+The following discussion is management's assessment and analysis ("MD&A") of the results and financial condition of Palisades Goldcorp Ltd. (the "Company" or "Palisades") and should be read in conjunction with the accompanying condensed interim financial statements and related notes as at March 31, 2024 and December 31, 2023 and for the three months ended March 31, 2024 and 2023.
 The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by international Accounting Standard Boards ("IASB") and all figures are reported in Canadian dollars unless otherwise indicated.

 This MD&A contains forward-looking information and forward-looking statements, within the meaning of applicable Canadian securities legislation, (collectively, "forward-looking statements"), that involve numerous risks and uncertainties.
 The Company continually seeks to minimize its exposure to business risks, but by the nature of its business, activities and size, will always have some risk.
 These risks are not always quantifiable due to their uncertain nature.
 Should one or more of these risks and uncertainties, including those described under the headings "Risks and Uncertainties" and "Cautionary Notes Regarding Forward-Looking Statements" materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those expressed or implied in forward-looking statements.
-The effective date of this report is November 20, 2023.
+The effective date of this report is May 30, 2024.